AhmadEleiwa/ProjectMangament/README.md

 - Controlling Cost and other factors

-Also , project management also need to make sure that the project  outcome is bringing value to the company.
+Also , project manager need to make sure that the project outcome is bringing value to the company.
 Project manager's responsibilities  depending on the project, the industry and the company they're working in.
 Their task will be different in each scenario.

 ### Planning

-Kick of meetings or send survey.
+Kick off meetings or send survey.
 Also work on creating project planes.

 ### Managing Tasks